 The greatest challenge during the search for the lost Peralta Mines has been coming to grips with just how big the mining operations actually were.
 The cart ruts told of countless loads of ore going to First Water Canyon, but it didn’t completely “sink in”.

 Cerro Negra was pored over, trying to gain more understanding of the orebody and the mining that took place there.
 Dozens of rocks were gathered, cut, stared at with a loupe, outcrops were photographed, etc. It was known that the gossan breccias, high in Lithium, and the quartz veinlets were the keys.
+Finally it was determined that the Prospect was one large IOCG deposit with “vents” to the brine lake floor rather then several VMS deposits.

-Finally, while looking at Cerro Negra with Google earth and rotating the view to look south, the full magnificence of the mining that had taken place was seen that had taken place, and it was breathtaking.
+While looking at Cerro Negra with Google earth and rotating the view to look south, the full magnificence of the mining that had taken place was seen that had taken place, and it was breathtaking.

 The “Great Mine” north of the Superstitions was described in the Phoenix Herald and Republican in 1893.
 Joe Ribaudo discovered the article in the book “Arizona, the Last Frontier”, by Joseph Miller.
 Here is an excerpt from the newspaper article: